mindgitrwx/personal_configures/README.md

 # VimSetting

-## vimrc
+## ideavimrc

-(Generally used for Vim editor and Intellij)
+for  Intellij editor.

-## vimrc
+## .vimrc

-I using this vimrc: https://gist.github.com/millermedeiros/1262085
+I have used this vimrc: https://gist.github.com/millermedeiros/1262085

+location `~/.vimrc`

 # VSCDOE